 A lunch with co-workers helps build camaraderie and trust, which foster effective collaboration and job satisfaction.
 Lunch together prompts the sharing of stories, which uncovers common ground.
 That could help you find a friend for life or just give you something to look forward to.
 This teamwork and positive feeling bears fruit in many ways.

-Work perks like catered meals can help build a strong company culture.
+Work perks like office catering and corporate events can help build a strong company culture.
 It attracts other fun, talented people to your team.
 When recruiting new team members is easier and less costly, those dollars can be reinvested into employee retention efforts or into other aspects of the business.

-But overall, a bigger piece of the pie
+But overall, office catering is a bigger piece of the pie

 Moreover, if your company offers revenue sharing – whether stock options or bonuses tied to company growth, catered lunch can increase the value of your chunk of the pie.
 For example, research suggests that “companies with engaged employees report 2.5x more revenue than competitors with low engagement levels.”
 Therefore, a company culture of engagement can translate to a much higher bonus for you.